oceanprotocol/ocean.py/READMEs/c2d-flow.md

 Full details: [ALG_ddo](ALG_ddo.md)

 Please note that this example features a simple Python algorithm.
 If you publish an algorithm in another language, make sure you have an appropriate container to run it, including dependencies.
-You can find more information about how to do this in the [OCEAN tutorials](https://docs.oceanprotocol.com/tutorials/compute-to-data-algorithms/).
+You can find more information about how to do this in the [Ocean tutorials](https://docs.oceanprotocol.com/tutorials/compute-to-data-algorithms/).

 ## 4. Alice allows the algorithm for C2D for that data asset